Military Retirement and VA Disability: Understanding Your Combined Benefits

 • CRDP: Simpler, automatic if eligible (50%+ rating), restores full retirement pay, but the retirement pay portion remains taxable.

-• CRSC: Requires application, payment is tax-free, potentially beneficial even with ratings below 50% if disabilities are combat-related.
+• CRSC: Requires application, payment is tax-free, potentially applicable even with ratings below 50% if disabilities are combat-related.
 The amount is based only on the combat-related conditions.

-• Compare the potential dollar amounts and tax implications.
+• Compare the potential dollar amounts and tax implications based on your medical profile.

-• Ensure all eligible conditions are claimed with the VA.
+• Ensure all medical conditions are clinically documented and assessed.

 Impact on Retirement Planning